 - Official licensure verification from currently licensing state

 - Written explanation of any gaps in training, greater than one month, since graduation from medical school

 Note: Prior to matriculation, all fellows will be required to provide a certificate of completion from an ACGME-accredited residency.

-We will be scheduling interviews May, June, and August of 2017.
-Please submit your application by April 26, 2017.
-If you have a conflict and cannot provide your application by the above date, please contact Lauren Chuc for more information.
+We will be scheduling interviews May and June of 2023.
+Please submit your application by March 31, 2023.
+If you have a conflict and cannot provide your application by the above date, please contact Paulina Pastrana for more information.